Hanzimmer77/sms-spam/README.md

 # sms-spam

 The **`sms-spam-classifier.ipynb`** file contains the code for training a machine learning model to classify text messages as either spam or not spam.

-It outlines the entire pipeline for preprocessing text data, transforming it into numerical features using a Term Frequency-Inverse Document Frequency (TF-IDF) vectorizer, and training the model.
+It outlines the entire pipeline for preprocessing text data, transforming it into numerical features using a **`Term Frequency-Inverse Document Frequency (TF-IDF) vectorizer`**, and training the model.

 This file saves the trained model and vectorizer as **`model.pkl`** and **`vectorizer.pkl`**.